 - or Clincher (tubeless-ready)

-The following table summarizes the most important pros & cons of these tire/rim types.
+I summarized the most important pros and cons of these tire/rim types in the following table.

 Wheel/Tire | Pros | Cons |